LucasAub/Moonshot-Project/Documents/TechnicalSpecification/TechnicalSpecification.md

 1. **Connectivity Detection:** The system automatically checks internet availability before attempting to use BLIP services.
 2. **Local Model Option:** A lightweight, pre-trained version of BLIP is included with the installation to provide basic captioning capabilities without internet access.
-3. **Image Classification System:** When neither online nor local AI models are available, the system uses OpenCV-based image analysis to:

-   - Classify images into categories (photos, charts, graphs, icons, etc.)
-   - Detect dominant colors and visual characteristics
-   - Identify basic structural elements like tables, axes, and data points

-4. **Template-Based Captions:** For each image type, the system applies appropriate templates to generate informative alternative text, such as:

-   - Photos: 'Image showing [description based on visual properties]'
-   - Charts: 'Chart displaying data about [identified elements]'
-   - Graphs: 'Graph showing relationship between [identified axes]'

-5. **User Override:** The interface always allows users to manually edit AI-generated captions, ensuring that even in offline scenarios, accurate descriptions can be provided.

-The application settings allow users to configure their preferred fallback behavior, choosing whether to use local models, templates, or simply leave placeholders for manual completion.

 ## 3. Data Flow